10. Dawn of the Planet of the Apes

 After it struggled to find a distributor, North American sci-fi fans were made to wait for Jonathan Glazer’s adaptation of Michel Faber’s bleak alien abduction novel, Under the Skin, but boy was that wait worth it.
 Scarlett Johansson may have been the big name on the credits, but the real star of this show was the moody Scottish scenery.

 From the depressing grey of concrete-laden towns to the lush forests and stormy beaches of the Scottish highlands, Under the Skin was an absolute treat for the eyes.
-The limited dialogue, haunting imagery and dark nature of the story combined to make this an experience which was, at times, rather harrowing to watch, but just so refreshingly different.
+The limited dialogue, haunting imagery, and dark nature of the story combined to make this an experience that was, at times, rather harrowing to watch, but just so refreshingly different.
 (KD)

 Guardians of the Galaxy is an interesting animal, because it couldn’t really lay claim to a plot of any kind, but chances are, you’ll be having so much fun you won’t care very much.